Phone-GWP-group

 Demand and availability of paper is what drives the underlying cost of corrugated cardboard

-Paperboard Flutes
+Paperboard flutes

 Corrugated board